 Term 1 2020: FRIENDSHIP

-Our first school Christian value for the year is 'Friendship'.
+Our first school Christian value for the year was 'Friendship'.
 Friendship is our first value because it teaches us about how to care for one another in our school, in our homes and in our communities.

 'Greater love has no one than this, that he lay down his life for his friends'.
 John 15.13

 Term 2 2020: RESPECT

 Our Term 2 Christian value was 'Respect'.
 Respect is an important value to us because it helps us think about what is holy and sacred.
 It is related to awe and reverence.
 We learn about respecting each other, God's world and all the plants and creatures he created.

 'In the beginning, God created the heavens and the earth.'
 Genesis 1.1